oracle-livelabs/oci-migration/jde-move-improve/introduction/introduction.md

 ## About This Workshop

-This tutorial will serve as a foundation for the rest of the workshop and provide you with the tools necessary to complete the steps required to migrate JD Edwards (JDE) to Oracle Cloud Infrastructure (OCI).
+This tutorial will serve as a foundation for the rest of the workshop and provide you with the tools necessary to complete the steps required to install JDE EnterpriseOne Release 23 Trial Edition on Oracle Cloud Infrastructure (OCI).

 The workshop will also demonstrate how to deploy JD Edwards EnterpriseOne Release 9.2 Trial Edition to OCI.